How to Automate Employee Onboarding for Small Business (Step-by-Step)

 - W-4 tax withholding — needed before the first payroll run

-- State new hire reporting — typically within 20 days
+- State new hire reporting — within the deadline required by your state agency

 - Policy acknowledgements — employee handbook, data protection, IT usage